Doyle Brunson: World Series of Poker bracelets

-Family life
+Personal life

 Brunson met his future wife, Louise, in 1959 and married her in August 1962.
 Louise became pregnant, but a tumor was discovered in Doyle's neck later that year.
 The surgeons found that the cancer had spread when it was operated on.
 They felt that an operation would prolong his life enough for him to see the baby's birth, so they went ahead.
 After the operation, no trace of the cancer could be found.

-Brunson has attributed his cure to the prayers of friends of his wife and their correspondence with Kathryn Kuhlman, a self-proclaimed Christian faith healer.
+Brunson attributed his cure to the prayers of friends of his wife and their correspondence with Kathryn Kuhlman, a self-proclaimed Christian faith healer.
 Louise developed a tumor shortly afterward, and when she went for surgery, her tumor was also found to have disappeared.
 In 1975, their daughter Doyla was diagnosed with scoliosis, yet her spine straightened completely within three months.
 Doyla died at 18 of a heart-valve condition.

 His son, Todd, also plays poker professionally.
-Todd has won a bracelet in the $2,500 Omaha Hi-Lo at the 2005 World Series of Poker, making Doyle and Todd the first father-son combination to win World Series bracelets.
-His daughter Pamela played in the 2007 World Series of Poker and 2009 World Series of Poker Main Events, outlasting both Doyle and Todd both times.
+Todd won a bracelet in the $2,500 Omaha Hi-Lo at the 2005 World Series of Poker, making Doyle and Todd the first father–son combination to win World Series bracelets.
+His daughter Pamela played in the 2007 World Series of Poker, outlasting Todd.

+Brunson died in Las Vegas on May 14, 2023, aged 89.
+A Celebration of Life was held at the 2023 WSOP.
+Daniel Negreanu and Phil Hellmuth were among the speakers.